-The device is designed to operate from an input voltage supply range from 4.5 V to 60 V. This input supply must remain within this range.
-If the input supply is located more than a few inches from the TPS54361 converter, additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
-An electrolytic capacitor with a value of 100 $\mu$ F is a typical choice.
+The design of the device is for operation from an power supply range between 4.5 V and 42 V. The power supply voltage must remain within this range.
+If the power supply is more distant than a few inches from the TPS54541 converter, the circuit may require additional bulk capacitance besides the ceramic bypass capacitors.
+An electrolytic capacitor with a value of $100 \, \mu F$ is a typical choice.